mattrussell2/unit_test/README.md

 be a Makefile which follows a few simple rules.
 Details follow below.

 ### test file
-unit_test requires one or more testing files of the form XX_tests.cpp
+unit_test requires one or more testing files of the form XX_tests.cpp in your working directory

 ### test functions
-Each test must be a function which has
+Each test in a test file must be a function which has
   1) a void return type
   2) no input arguments